adunis/RpgTokenCropper/README.md

 [directory_name]_[file_number]_circular.png

-Then it proceeds to delete the original images (in the future a toggle option to mantain the original images would be included)
+Then it proceeds to delete the original images (in the future a toggle option to mantain the original images could be included)

 Usage: